jba/go-generics/README.md

 # go-generics

-experiments in using Go generics
+Experiments in using the new Go generics implementation.